 If you’re self-employed or have more than 25% ownership in a business venture, your lender will require different documentation.
 The requirements may vary depending on the type of loan you’re applying for, but these are some of the documents commonly requested:

 - All pages and schedules of business and personal tax returns

 At this point in the process, underwriters will also verify your employment.

 While the underwriting process is happening, your lender will order an appraisal of the home you wish to purchase.
-This is often required when refinancing, if the value can’t be verified another way, and is always required for home purchases.
+This is often required when refinancing if the value can’t be verified another way and is always required for home purchases.

 The purpose of the appraisal is twofold: It protects you from overpaying when you’re buying a house, and it protects the lender and investor (Fannie Mae, Freddie Mac, FHA, etc.) from lending more than the value of the house.

 Because the house serves as collateral for the loan, it’s necessary that the investor be able to recover invested capital if the borrower defaults on the loan.
-In other words, the lender wants to be sure that if you default, the lender can sell the house to recover what you owe on the mortgage loan.
+In other words, the lender wants to be sure that if you default, it can sell the house to recover what you owe on the mortgage loan.
 Because of this, lenders won’t let you borrow more money than the house is worth.

-Underwriters will also look at any saved assets you may have such as checking and savings accounts, stocks, bonds and proceeds from the sale of items.
+Underwriters will also look at documentation verifying any saved assets you may have such as checking and savings accounts, stocks, bonds and proceeds from the sale of tangible items.
 When an underwriter reviews your assets, they look to make sure the money is actually yours, and not just a loan from someone else.

 Your underwriter may also check to make sure you have cash available for reserves.
 Reserves are measured in terms of the number of months you could make your mortgage payment if you lost your income.